What is Condition-based Maintenance?

 - Unpredictable Peak Times: Condition-based maintenance events are unplanned and may result in periods where multiple assets need attention at the same time.

-- Difficulty in Choosing Sensors: Due to the many different types, sizes, and shapes to choose from, selecting the right condition-monitoring sensor can be challenging.
+- Difficulty in Choosing Sensors: Sensors come in many different types, sizes, and shapes, making it a challenge to select the right one.

 - Required Expertise: A high level of technical knowledge by staff is necessary to implement and maintain sensors, use related software, and interpret sensor data.